tanyamiranda/urbandragonwear/README.md

 # URBAN DRAGON WEAR

-Online store created for the React 2020 course on Udemy.
+React project created as part of the Udemy course [Complete React Developer in 2020](https://www.udemy.com/course/complete-react-developer-zero-to-mastery/)

+This project is a clone of an older version of Crown Clothing Store.

-Hosted on Heroku
+Hosted on Heroku:
 https://urban-dragon.herokuapp.com/